Master’s Degree in Cybersecurity

 3 Credits

-Students will study the benefits of software security and its importance in overall system security.
+This course explores memory systems, vulnerability types, application hardening, buffer overload prevention, chain attack prevention, race conditions, error generation, least-privilege policies, backdoors, rootkits, authentication, and access control.
+You will study the benefits of software security and its importance in overall system security.
 Key topics include properties of secure software, attacks that require responses, and secure software development methodologies.
-They will also analyze audit plans, technical and certification audits, audit classifications, information security audits, documentation, auditing tools and methodology, ISO 27000, and a comparative study of audits.
+You will also analyze audit plans, technical and certification audits, audit classifications, information security audits, documentation, auditing tools and methodology, ISO 27000, and a comparative study of audits.

 3rd semester